genilab/genilab.github.io/PROJECTS.md

 We host a list of use cases that we are promoting as exercises:

-* [Industry Use Cases](./EXERCISES.md): provides a list of compiled ideas related to industry use cases.
+* [Use Case Compendium](./EXERCISES.md): open-science list of industry use cases compiled from exchanges with experts, publications, and experiences.

 Moreover, we are actively looking for new [Project Ideas](JOIN.md#project-ideas) from Research Collaborators and Industry Partners!
 Reach out to Dr. Koch if you are willing to collaborate with us.